Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 The results of this macro are cached in the ac_cv_func_fork_works

-variables.
+and ac_cv_func_vfork_works variables.
 In order to override the

-test, you also need to set the ac_cv_func_fork
+test, you also need to set the ac_cv_func_fork and

-ac_cv_func_vfork
+ac_cv_func_vfork variables.

-function is available, define HAVE_FSEEKO
+If the fseeko function is available, define HAVE_FSEEKO.

-if necessary to make the prototype
+Define _LARGEFILE_SOURCE if necessary to make the prototype

 visible on some systems (e.g., glibc 2.2).
 Otherwise linkage problems

-may occur when compiling with AC_SYS_LARGEFILE
+may occur when compiling with AC_SYS_LARGEFILE on

-does not default to a
+largefile-sensitive systems where off_t does not default to a

 64bit entity.
-All systems with fseeko
+All systems with fseeko also supply ftello.

-function is available and works (unlike on
+If the getgroups function is available and works (unlike on

 Ultrix 4.3, where ‘getgroups (0, 0)’ always fails), define

-to any libraries
+HAVE_GETGROUPS.
+Set GETGROUPS_LIBS to any libraries

 needed to get that function.
-This macro runs AC_TYPE_GETGROUPS
+This macro runs AC_TYPE_GETGROUPS.

 Check how to get the system load averages.
 To perform its tests